a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ### 🤝 The TCP Handshake
 To understand how TCP Connect and SYN scans work, it’s important to know how a typical TCP connection is established.
 It´s purpose is to establish a reliable connection between a client and a server to ensure that both sides are ready to communicate before any data is transmitted.
 This process is also known as the 3-way handshake:
-1. **SYN (Synchronize)  →**  The client sends a SYN packet to the server to request a connection.
+**1. SYN (Synchronize)  →**  The client sends a SYN packet to the server to request a connection.

-2. **SYN-ACK (Synchronize-Acknowledge)  →**  If the port is open, the server responds with a SYN-ACK.
+**2. SYN-ACK (Synchronize-Acknowledge)  →**  If the port is open, the server responds with a SYN-ACK.
 The ACK flag acknowledges the client's initial SYN, and the SYN flag initiates the server's connection request back to the client.

-3. **ACK (Acknowledge) →**  The client sends back an ACK, acknowledging the server's SYN-ACK to complete the handshake.
+**3. ACK (Acknowledge) →**  The client sends back an ACK, acknowledging the server's SYN-ACK to complete the handshake.
 Both client and server are now aware of the connection and ready to transmit data.

 - 💡 If any of these steps fail, the connection does not fully establish.
 This behavior is what scanners like nmap exploit to detect open, closed, or filtered ports.